Annex R: The Canadian Program for Certifying Freedom from Growth Enhancing Products (GEPs) for the Export of Beef to the European Union (EU)

 - participating in the initial assessment of a feedlot's feeding regime to verify that adequate records exist to meet the requirements of the program (rations, ingredients, energy contents, dates fed, traceability to pen or lot numbers);

-- providing a list of enrolled feedlots to the CFIA Area Program Specialist; and
+- providing a list of enrolled feedlots to the Veterinarian in Charge of the federally registered slaughter establishment,

 - performing annual audit of the feedlot(s) and CFIA Approved Veterinarian(s).

-Carcasses for export to the European Union under this quota must be evaluated by an evaluator employed by the national government.
+Carcasses for export to the European Union under this quota must be evaluated by an evaluator employed by an organization recognized by the national government.
 This individual must ensure:

 - that the carcasses intended for export are evaluated according to the Livestock and Poultry Carcass Grading Regulations; and